-Students are assessed throughout the three years of the course; each component has to be passed to achieve the full qualification.
-All the work you do will be a mixture of practical work, written work providing evidence of your study and final performances.
+Students are assessed throughout the three years of the course.
+All the work you do will be a mixture of practical and written work providing evidence of your study and final performances.
+These results of the following components are calculated into the final grade.